 Professionally, I spent over ten years as a tenured community college professor teaching writing, literature, and cultural studies.
 While it was a productive and meaningful career, I realized over time I was called to do something different.
 In 2022, I took a leap and pursued a graduate degree in mental health social work.
 My years in academia prepared me well for the intellectual rigor of psychotherapy, emphasizing the importance of using quality research to guide my practice.

-Personally, I began having debilitating panic attacks and symptoms of OCD in late childhood, though I did not understand myself as a person with OCD until my late 30s despite having received therapy services from a variety of providers for over fifteen years.
-My personal experience with a stubborn mental health challenge and misdiagnoses deeply shaped my perspective and informs my clinical work today.
+Personally, I began having panic attacks and symptoms of OCD in childhood, though I did not understand myself as a person with OCD until my late 30s despite having received therapy services from a variety of providers.
+My personal experience with a stubborn mental health challenge and misdiagnoses has informed my clinical work.
 I take great care in conducting comprehensive assessments of my clients’ histories, symptoms, and current life contexts to get a good picture of their mental health concerns and develop treatment plans that actually work.
 I also see the value in striving for early intervention whenever possible, as well as starting therapy services earlier in life in order to gain insight and skills that will be useful throughout the lifespan.

 My Training

-To maintain high quality care, I receive weekly supervision and oversight from my supervisor, Mordy Gottlieb, LCSW, who is the owner of The Game Changer Group.
+To maintain high quality care, I receive weekly supervision and oversight from my supervisor, Daniel Levi, LPC, who is the owner of The Integrative Counseling Center.

 Me, Personally